uvarc/rc-learning/content/courses/python-introduction/packages_environments.md

 ## Managing Packages with Conda and Mamba

 Conda is a package manager from the developers of [Anaconda](anaconda.com).
 It is free, but if you use a conda supplied by Anaconda, please pay attention to their licensing terms.
-We recommend Miniforge, which provides its own build of conda, as well as an alternative called Mamba.
+We recommend Miniforge, which provides its own build of conda, as well as an alternative called mamba.
 Mamba is for most purposes a drop-in replacement for conda.
 It is generally faster than conda.
 Miniforge will draw packages from the `conda-forge` channel, which is a collection of community-built and maintained packages that are free for use.

 On the UVA HPC system, please use `conda` rather than `mamba` to create environments.
 Once an environment has been created, `mamba` can be used to install packages.
 On a personal system, either `conda` or `mamba` may be used to create environments.